BigPolarBear1/factorization/README.md

 This differs from quadratic sieve in that we are able to sieve with polynomials with non-zero derivatives, hence giving us more precision (adds a linear offset).
 Now.. optimize optimize optimize....

+I've also just implemented support for second degree polynomials for now.
+But this will work for higher degrees to.
+I will reimplement support for higher degrees shortly.
+As that is quite a powerful tool to hunt for smooth candidates with similar factorizations.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>